Mathnerd314/stroscot/docs/Commentary/Compiler.rst

 The older `GNU terminology <https://gcc.gnu.org/onlinedocs/gccint/Configure-Terms.html>`__ uses a triple, build/host/target; but the "target" there is really a configuration option, namely the supported target of the compiler that will run on the host.
 Only gcc need to specify the supported target, as Clang is generally built to support all supported targets.
 Since remembering whether the build system builds the host or vice-versa is tricky, overall the Clang terminology host/target/supported targets seems clearer than build/host/target.

-the toolchain (gcc, llvm, as, ld, ar, strip, etc.) should be target-dependent, information stored in a YAML file or similar the package set is also target-dependent
+the toolchain (gcc, llvm, as, ld, ar, strip, etc.) should be target-dependent, information stored in a YAML file or similar the package set is also target-dependent. some packages that are pure data are target-independent

 Bootstrapping
 =============